ranganathan-arumugam/boldreports-helm/helm/docs/configuration.md

 ### Ingress-Nginx

-By default Nginx is used as reverse proxy for Bold BI.
-To configure load balancing in Bold BI take a look at the below snipet.
+By default Nginx is used as reverse proxy for Bold Reports.
+To configure load balancing in Bold Reports take a look at the below snipet.

 ```console
 loadBalancer: